 The program is designed as a progression of courses of increasing complexity that build upon one another.
 Therefore, the courses should be taken in the prescribed sequence.
 A minimum grade of "C" is required in all courses.
 If a student fails a nursing course (s)he may repeat it one time.
 However, only one course may be taken twice.
-Students whose clinical attendance and/or performance are deemed unsatisfactory by the faculty may be subject to withdrawal from the nursing program.
+The only exception to this policy is if the student fails the final course (NUR 220) at which time they may repeat NUR 220 even if they failed another course' in the program.
+Students whose clinical attendance and/or performance are deemed unsatisfactory by the faculty may be subject to withdrawal from any nursing course.
 Seventy-one (71) semester credit hours are required for graduation from the nursing program.